 Dear BBA Families:

-I’m hoping to connect with many of you at Open House on September 12th.
+I hope to connect with many of you at the upcoming events on campus.

 Associate Head of School

 It’s go time!
 The FY19 Annual Report is out (stop by our office if you haven’t seen a copy!), the Annual Fund brochure hit mailboxes this week, and the Burr and Burton Annual Giving Campaign is in full swing.
 We’re raising what it takes to serve every student every day—and a huge part of what it takes is you.